Lagos disinfects Ikoyi-Lekki link bridge, Lekki Tollgate, others - Businessday NG

 In Ejigbo, hundreds were on the streets, engaging in their normal businesses.

-“I have to go to the market this morning to buy foodstuff for my children before we all die of hunger,” said a women, who gave her name as Chichi Agu.
+“I have to go to the market this morning to buy foodstuff for my children before we all die of hunger,” said a woman, who gave her name as Chichi Agu.

-When asked how she made it to the food market at Council but stop from Idimu where her house is located, she said that commercial motorcycles and tricycles are always on the road to pick people.
+When asked how she made it to the food market at Council Bus Stop from Idimu where her house is located, she said that commercial motorcycles and tricycles are always on the road to pick people.

 “I never knew I can get vehicle to go to anywhere until this morning when one of my neighbours told me that she was able to go to the market yesterday (Wednesday) to shop for food stuff,” she said.